 1. Jesus taught more about hell (generally meaning eternal torment) than he did about heaven

 This is just lazy and so easily disproved but has been regurgitated by many people who should know better.
 Yes, Jesus talks about judgement but the kingdom of God/Heaven is far more present in the gospels than that of 'hell'.
-Go to bible.com and search hell and let me know how many times it turns up (probably best to avoid KJV on this topic - see this playlist to see why).
+Go to bible.com and search hell and let me know how many times it turns up (probably best to avoid KJV on this topic as it translates words that have nothing to do with final judgement as ‘hell’ - see this playlist to see why).

 2. You just want to soften hell!

 Many arguments against conditonalism are just ad hominem - insult or labelling rather than engagement with arguments.
 This sort of argument actually helped me become a conditionalist especially when it was the basis of almost every chapter in 'Hell Under Fire' where each scholar butchered a quote from John Stott to try and make him sound like he argued from emotion.
 If you want to see what Stott actually said, go here: CLICK ME.